Mets Vs. Braves Prediction, Odds, Pick

 The New York Mets take on the Atlanta Braves.
 Check out our MLB odds series for our Mets Braves prediction and pick.

-Max Scherzer goes to the mound for the Mets, while Kyle Wright gets the start for the Braves in this monster matchup.
+Chris Bassitt goes to the mound for the Mets, while Charlie Morton starts for the Braves in this huge game.

-Before we get into the particulars of each starting pitcher, let’s briefly note the stakes attached to this game: The Mets and Braves are tied in the standings, but the other huge key in the National League East race is that there is no Game 163 under the new playoff format.
-Teams won’t play a division playoff game if tied in the standings.
-Head-to-head records will determine who wins the division in the case of a tie.
-The Mets just need one of these next two games to win the season series.
-That means the Mets and Braves could split the next two games, and the Mets would have the inside track heading into the final three games of the season.
-The Braves need to sweep this series if they want the head-to-head tiebreaker.
-Given that Atlanta would have a two-game lead if it does sweep New York this weekend, the stakes are enormous.
-The Mets would essentially gain two games with a split (since a tie would then give New York the edge).
-Atlanta would gain two games with a sweep.
-Buckle up.
+We’ll tackle the pitching matchup in a moment, but let’s be clear: The Mets and Braves are playing the biggest game of their season.
+They have both played 158 games, but Game 159 might tell the tale.
+There is no Game 163 under the new 2022 playoff format.
+In the past, a tie in the standings would mean a one-game playoff the day after the end of the regular season.
+Not this year.
+Head-to-head record is the tiebreaker, and the winner of this game will win that tiebreaker.
+So, with the Braves leading the Mets by one game in the standings, here’s the setup:

+If the Braves win, they get the tiebreaker and a two-game lead.
+They would reduce their magic number for the N.L.
+East championship to just one game.
+They would basically (though not technically) lock up the East with a victory here.

 Now, to the pitching matchup: